cytoscape/cytoscape-automation/for-scripters/R/README.md

 # Cytoscape Automation for Script Writers in R
-Collection of sample scripts that provide support for automation.
+Collection of sample scripts and notebooks that provide support for automation.

+Visit the [collection of Rmd notebooks](https://cytoscape.org/cytoscape-automation/for-scripters/R/notebooks/) to browse and download content interactively.

-Also see [RCy3](https://github.com/cytoscape/r2cytoscape) for a set of R functions to facilitate Cytoscape automation.
+Also see [RCy3](https://bioconductor.org/packages/RCy3/) for a set of R functions to facilitate Cytoscape automation.

 ### Developer Notes